-Recognize Your Soul Likely Wanted You to Experience “Mistakes”
+Recognize Your Soul Likely Wanted You to Experience “Mistakes.”

 Often what you term a “mistake” is actually an experience that your soul intended you to go through.
 Let me repeat that: What you perceive as a “mistake” is likely a growth opportunity your soul wanted you to experience.
 For instance, if you are here to master deeper levels of forgiveness, then you’ll need to go through experiences that require forgiving others and yourself.
-And remember, on a soul level, everyone signed up to go through these experiences.
+And remember, on a soul level, everyone agreed to go through these experiences.

 Earth is a free-will planet.
 You choose how you grow as a soul here.
 You don’t make mistakes.
-Sure, there’s better, healthier choices but you’re going to learn one way or another from whatever you choose.
+Sure, there are better, healthier choices but you’re going to learn one way or another from whatever you choose.
 Some of your most painful experiences teach you the most and generate tremendous soul growth.

-If your soul wants you to master richer levels of self-love, you may become obese.
+If your soul wants you to master deeper levels of self-love, you may become obese.
 It’s your soul’s intention for you to learn to love yourself regardless of what the scale reflects or societal beliefs.
 Stop reprimanding yourself and start loving yourself as the true way out of your circumstances.

 It’s possible your soul intended you to experience alcoholism and/or drug addiction as a means to experience powerlessness.
 Your soul also wants you to now heal and come out the other side.
 You don’t need the alcoholism or drug addiction in your life anymore.
 Again, you heal it through love and compassion for yourself, not berating yourself.

-Stop Rehashing Past Missteps
+Stop Rehashing Past Missteps.

 “Nobody’s perfect.
 Everyone makes mistakes.
 But some mistakes will teach you great lessons and make you a better person.” —Anonymous

 Wise people don’t dwell on past mistakes.
 Rather than repeating the same mistakes, they learn the lesson and use those experiences to make better choices in the future.
-They know life is simply a learning process which involves exploration and growth.
+They know life is a learning process which involves exploration and growth.
 By discovering what doesn’t work, you gain knowledge and become empowered to create a better life.

 Acknowledge that you’re going to make mistakes.
 They are unavoidable.
 It’s a fact of life.
 Rather than agonizing over them, change your perspective and start thinking of mistakes as learning opportunities.
 Learn from them and recognize where you need to make some changes.
 They are showing you how to create the best possible version of yourself.